jessicarush/react-notes/nextjs_app_router.md

 ## Sharing data between server components

-You can use native JavaScript patterns like global singletons within module scope if you have common data that multiple Server Component need to access.
+You can use native JavaScript patterns like global singletons within module scope if you have common data that multiple Server Components need to access.

 For example, a module can be used to share a database connection across multiple components: